Aliases for SENP1 Gene

 GeneCards Summary for SENP1 Gene

-SENP1 (SUMO1/Sentrin Specific Peptidase 1) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include endopeptidase activity and SUMO-specific protease activity.
-An important paralog of this gene is SENP5.
+SENP1 (SUMO Specific Peptidase 1) is a Protein Coding gene.
+Diseases associated with SENP1 include Chronic Mountain Sickness.
+Among its related pathways are SUMOylation and Regulation of Androgen receptor activity.
+Gene Ontology (GO) annotations related to this gene include cysteine-type peptidase activity and SUMO-specific protease activity.
+An important paralog of this gene is SENP2.